* 10% off on minimum order of USD 200

 What Makes Good Coffee?

 The easiest way to enjoy good coffee is to have the freshest coffee beans.
+But the question is, how to keep coffee beans fresh for a long time?
 To do this, the beans need to be cared for from the moment that they are harvested.
 However, outside of harvesting, picking and plucking - one must also have a reliable and suitable storage solution for the green coffee beans as it will help enhance the aroma and taste of the beans when they are roasted and brewed.

 The Answer Is In The Bag

 Green coffee beans are porous and hygroscopic.
 This means they easily absorb and retain moisture.
-They are also known to absorb flavours and aromas from the air - so if you keep your fresh green coffee beans near aromatics, they will absorb the flavours of the aromatics.
+They are also known to absorb flavours and aromas from the air - so your fresh green coffee beans near aromatics, they will absorb the flavours of the aromatics.

-Images of burlap or jute bags of coffee beans spring to mind when most people think of bulk coffee storage.
+Images of burlap or jute bags of coffee beans spring to mind when most people think of bulk coffee bean storage.
 Stacks of these bags are commonly seen in photographs of farmers.
-However, keeping porous coffee beans in porous bags causes moisture content issues.
-Plastic bags are on the opposite end of the spectrum from permeable woven bags.
+However, storing green coffee beans in porous bags causes moisture content issues.
+Plastic bags for green coffee storage are on the opposite end of the spectrum from permeable woven bags.
 Condensation accumulates in plastic bags, which is an issue with moisture content once again.
-Green beans may get faded and lose their aroma and flavour as a result of this.
+Green beans may get faded and lose their aroma and flavour as a result of this if it is for long term coffee bean storage.
 It may also result in mouldy beans.

 With both options being two extremes - one too porous and the other not porous at all, coffee storage has made numerous developments in the last few years to tackle the following problems into account: